 - Operations Level

 Customers at this level are primarily those who purchase the product (external) and those who manage production operations (internal).
 Data of interest measures overall process performance with the focus on customer satisfaction (external measures of operational effectiveness), and internal operations efficiency (internal measures such as rolled throughput yield, sigma levels, WIP inventory, etc.).
 Typical analysis tools come from six sigma methods and lean manufacturing, industrial engineering, and various forms of operations analysis.
 Typical measurement intervals may be daily or weekly.

 - Process Level

 Customers at this level are primarily internal, including employees and the “next process” in the operation.
 External customers include suppliers for detailed materialspeciﬁcation questions.
 Data of interest primarily involves key process variables.
 Typical analysis tools are statistical methods for process control, capability, and improvement.
-Typical measurement may vary from hours to fractions of a second, depending on production rates.
-A Since employees are customers, they should be surveyed on a regular basis.
+The typical measurement may vary from hours to fractions of a second, depending on production rates.
+Since employees are customers, they should be surveyed on a regular basis.
 Jack Welch has stated that employee satisfaction is a key toward greater productivity and quality.
 He feels the survey factors should include:

 - Job satisfaction